Taylor Swift And Jake Gyllenhaal Are Never Ever Getting Back Together [Debunked]

 There is no photographic evidence of their rumored rekindled romance.
 There is only one photo of Taylor and Jake that fans of the couple will have to hold onto for the time being.

-Though Taylor Swift and Jake Gyllenhaal dated way back in October 2010, they called their short-lived romance off in January 2011.
+Though Taylor Swift and Jake Gyllenhaal dated way back in October 2010 but called their short-lived romance off in January 2011.
 It’s been rumored among fans that Swift’s critically acclaimed Red album was well-documented about their turbulent relationship.
 Swift is known to leave liner notes in each of her albums to give fans clues about which songs are about which of her famous ex-boyfriends.

-[Featured Images by Jason Kempin/Getty Images and Michael Loccisano/Getty Images]
+[Featured images by Jason Kempin/Getty Images and Michael Loccisano/Getty Images]